Featured

 You can make more money hourly with private pay only (don’t offer superbills for clients to get reimbursed).
 You can avoid the risk of audits and clawbacks which are very real, have less stress about several everyday things related to insurance contracts, reimbursement and documentation requirements, and have greater peace of mind in the short and long runs by offering private pay only (no insurance reimbursement to you or client).

 Offering “telehealth only” makes this doable since you can see clients across the state you are licensed in (and potentially more states with laws and regulations changing due to pandemic demands) making it a more open field to build a referral network for clients who can afford private pay.
-The biggest concerns are the clinical implications which I’ve written about in a recent thread on the NASW forum.
+The biggest concerns of having a telehealth-only practice without access to a real office are the clinical implications which I’ve written about in a recent thread on the NASW forum.

 For anyone with questions, I’m happy to consult further regarding the pros and cons of insurance contracting and enrolling in Medicare.
-The cost is $90/hr whether it’s online video, phone, or detailed email responses after we’ve had the first consultation.
+My fee is $90/hr whether it’s online video, phone, or detailed email responses after we’ve had the first consultation.

 If you are looking to start your private psychotherapy practice, check out the guide I wrote.
 It’s guaranteed to answer a zillion questions (okay, not a zillion but lots).